M66B/NetGuard/README.md

 <a name="FAQ5"></a>
 **(5) Can you add selective allowing/blocking applications/IP addresses?**

-Unfortunately this is not possible without using significant battery power and adding complex code to do network translation from OSI layer 3 to layer 4 (and thus implementing a TCP/IP stack), which will inevitably introduce bugs as well.
+Unfortunately, this is not possible without using significant battery power and adding complex code to do network translation from OSI layer 3 to layer 4 (and thus implementing a TCP/IP stack), which will inevitably introduce bugs as well.
-This is how most (all?) other no-root firewalls work.
+This is how most (perhaps all) other no-root firewalls work.
-NetGuard is unique, because it doesn't implement a TCP/IP stack and is therefore both highly efficient and simple.
+NetGuard is unique, because it doesn't implement a TCP/IP stack, and is therefore both highly efficient and simple.

-For more advanced use cases, rooting your device and using an iptables based firewall, like [AFWall+](https://github.com/ukanth/afwall) might be a better option, and will not sacrifice any battery power.
+For more advanced use cases, rooting your device and using an iptables based firewall, like [AFWall+](https://github.com/ukanth/afwall), might be a better option and will not sacrifice any battery power.

 <a name="FAQ6"></a>
 **(6) Will NetGuard send my internet traffic to an external (VPN) server?**

-No. It cannot even do this, because NetGuard does not even have the *internet* permission.
+No. It cannot do this because NetGuard does not even have the *internet* permission.

 <a name="FAQ7"></a>
 **(7) Why are applications without internet permission shown?**

 Internet permission can be granted with each application update without user consent.
-By showing all applications, NetGuard allows you to block internet access before such an update occurs.
+By showing all applications, NetGuard allows you to block internet access *before* such an update occurs.

 <a name="FAQ8"></a>
-**(8) What do I need to enable for Google PlayStore to work?**
+**(8) What do I need to enable for the Google Play Store to work?**

-You need 3 things enabled (use search in NetGuard to find them quickly):
+You need 3 processes enabled (use search in NetGuard to find them quickly):
 * com.android.vending
 * com.google.android.gms
 * com.android.providers.downloads

-Since Google PlayStore has the tendency to check for updates or even download them all by itself (even if no account is associated) one can keep it in check by enabling _"Allow when device in use"_ for all these 3 apps.
-Click on the down arrow on the left side of an app name and check the option but leave the network icons alone, leave them red (hence blocked).
-The little human icon will appear for that app, so you can still open PlayStore and update/install/uninstall apps since it will have internet access, but once you close it, it won't use any bandwidth.
+Since the Google Play Store has a tendency to check for updates or even download them all by itself (even if no account is associated), one can keep it in check by enabling _"Allow when device in use"_ for all 3 of these processes.
+Click on the down arrow on the left side of an app name and check that option, but leave the network icons set to red (hence blocked).
+The little human icon will appear for those processes.
+By doing this, you can still open the Google Play Store and update/install/uninstall apps since it will have internet access, but once you close it, it will not use any bandwidth.

 Support
 -------

 * Questions: please [use this XDA-Developers forum thread](http://forum.xda-developers.com/showthread.php?t=3233012)
-* Feature requests and bugs: please [report an issue on GitHub](https://github.com/M66B/NetGuard/issues/new)
+* Feature requests and bugs: please [create an issue on GitHub](https://github.com/M66B/NetGuard/issues/new)

 Please do not use GitHub for questions.